nihannihu/localrepo/README.md

-this is local repo create last year or 2024
+this is local repo create last year or 2024 this is the repo that i created when I started to learn GitHub